bonomani/devmon/docs/TEMPLATES.md

 ```
 The combined result: The chainedOID corresponds to
 ```
-.1.1.2.1 = 'CPU is above nominal temperature'
+.1.1.2.1 = CPU is above nominal temperature
-.1.1.2.2 = 'System fans are non-operational'
+.1.1.2.2 = System fans are non-operational
 ```

 ### CONVERT transform